David-VTUK/CKA-StudyGuide/LabGuide/00-General Advice.md

 `--dry-run` won't commit the command
 `-o yaml` specifies YAML as the output
 `> pod.yaml` redirects the output to a file

-At which point you can edit the object as you see fit before committing it to the cluster with `kubectl apply -f pod.yaml`.
-This can save a **lot** of time.

 # Become BFF's with `kubectl`